grafana/tanka/docs/docs/introduction.md

 - **Concise**: Using the Kubernetes library and abstraction, you will never see boilerplate again!
 - **Work with confidence**: `tk diff` allows to check all changes before they will be applied.
 Stop guessing and make sure it's all good.
-- **Used in production**: While still a very young project, Tanka is used internally for all our Kubernetes configuration needs.
+- **Used in production**: While still a very young project, Tanka is used internally at Grafana Labs for all our Kubernetes configuration needs.
 - **Fully open source**: This is an open-source project.
 It is free as in beer and as in speech and this will never change.

 ## Getting started